-Brian Boru was an Irish Christian king who died on the Good Friday at the Battle of Clontarf.
-He dreamt of a free, united Ireland and his greatest goal was to get rid off the invading Vikings.
-So, he decided to what no-one dared before – namely to force the Vikings to leave Ireland once and for all.
+Brian Boru was an Irish Christian king who died on Good Friday at the Battle of Clontarf.
+He dreamt of a free, united Ireland and his greatest goal was to get rid of the invading Vikings.
+So, he decided to what no one dared before – namely to force the Vikings to leave Ireland once and for all.

 The battle took place on 23 April 1014 at Clontarf, near Dublin and it was a deceive moment in the history of Ireland.
 Just like many other freedom fighters, Brian Boru paid the highest price for the nation’s liberty.

 Born Brian Mac Cennétig in the province of Munster around 941 AD, Brian was the youngest of 12 brothers, all but two of whom would be killed in battle.

 High king: Brian Boru depicted on the exterior of the Chapel Royal, Dublin Castle

 In 951, Brian Boru’s brother Mahon became King of Munster Together they fought against the invading Norsemen, who had imposed taxes in Munster.
 This struggle eventually led to the murder of Mahon in 975 by the Ostermen (Norse).
 Brian avenged his brother's death by killing King Ímar, the ruler of the Ostermen of Limerick.